-SP-32-ND gas pilot should be stored in a clean, dry environment and in its original packaging if possible.
+SP-48 gas pilot should be stored in a clean, dry environment and in its original packaging if possible.

-In case of long length pilots always keep it in a horizontal position by supporting both ends and in the middle.
-It should also be protected from contamination using caps on gas and air inlet and pilot outlet and covering it with foil.
+In case of long length pilots, always keep them in a horizontal position by supporting both ends and in the middle.
+It should also be protected from contamination using caps on gas and air inlet and pilot outlet and covered with foil.
 Storage over 30 days: relative humidity of no more than 85%, temperature below 50°C.